microsoft/nanovppo/README.md

 ## Get Started

 To begin using nanovppo, just look at scripts/*.sh in the codebase for an example on how to train a model.
-You will need at least 2 gpus (one for inference, one for training).
+With SGL you will need at least 2 gpus (one for inference, one for training).

 ## Evaluation